Zoho Desk logo

 Zoho

-Zoho Desk uses per-agent pricing with free tier pricing, runs on cloud, supports Web, and 15-day free trial.
+Zoho Desk uses per agent per month with five published tiers and a free tier pricing, runs on cloud, supports Web, and 15-day free trial (no credit card required).

 Written by RajatFact-checked by Chandrasmita